zhoudinglive/Ahead/README.md

 KDD21 Attentive Heterogeneous Graph Embedding for Job Mobility Prediction

-If you find DeepWalk useful in your research, we ask that you cite the following paper:
+If you find Ahead useful in your research, we ask that you cite the following paper:

 @inproceedings{zhang2021attentive,
   title={Attentive heterogeneous graph embedding for job mobility prediction},